classic sour cream coffee cake

 Tips for Storing Coffee Cake

-Store the baked coffee cake at room temperature for up to 2 days, or wrap well and refrigerate.
+Store the baked coffee cake at room temperature for up to 2 days, or wrap well with plastic wrap or foil and refrigerate up to 5 days.
 Reheat coffee cake in a warm oven (300-325°F) before serving.

 To freeze leftover coffee cake, wrap each slice tightly in plastic wrap and pop into a freezer bag for up to 2 months.
 When you’re ready to enjoy, reheat in a warm oven (325°F) for 15 minutes or until heated through before serving.